-Geelong Gallery, one of Australia’s leading and oldest regional galleries, is a valuable learning resource for all Victorian kindergartens, schools, colleges and universities.
+The Geelong Gallery, one of Australia’s leading and oldest regional art galleries, is a valuable learning resource for all students and educators.

 School visits may be self-guided or with Gallery Educator, Gail Frost, and can be tailored to meet the needs of individual schools in regard to length, level and content.

 - Tours with a specific focus ie history of the region, national identity